Find the Best Tankless Water Heater Installation Contractors Near You

 What are the disadvantages of a tankless water heater?

-• Higher Upfront Cost: Tankless water heaters are generally more expensive initially than traditional tank water heaters.
+• Higher Upfront Cost: Tankless water heaters are typically more expensive initially than traditional tank water heaters.
 Though a significant upfront investment, tankless systems can save you money over time.

 • More Complex Installation: Tankless units can be more complex to install and usually involve professional expertise.
 Incorrect installation can damage the system or create safety hazards, so professional installation is highly recommended.

-• Power Requirements: Electric tankless water heaters require larger electrical connections, which may necessitate an electrical service upgrade in some homes.
+• Power Requirements: Electric tankless water heaters require a substantial amount of electricity, which may necessitate rewiring or other electrical work if the existing system isn't adequate.

 A thorough discussion with a plumber will help you make the right choice for your home or business.